BrightspaceUI/core/components/backdrop/README.md

 # Backdrops

-Use a backdrop to deemphasize background elements and draw the user's attention to a dialog or other modal content.
+Use a backdrop to de-emphasize background elements and draw the user's attention to a dialog or other modal content.

 ## Backdrop [d2l-backdrop]